TINOREJI/Thermal-Infrared-Object-Detection-For-Aerial-Crafts/README.md

 # Thermal Infrared Object Detection For Aerial Crafts

 Thermal infrared object detection for aerial crafts is a cutting-edge technology that enables unmanned aerial vehicles (UAVs) and drones to identify and locate objects or subjects using thermal imaging.
-This capability is particularly valuable in applications such as search and rescue, surveillance, and monitoring, where traditional optical cameras may be limited by poor visibility or low light conditions.
+This capability is particularly valuable in applications such as search and rescue, surveillance, and monitoring, where traditional optical cameras may be limited by poor visibility or low-light conditions.
 By detecting heat signatures, these systems enhance the effectiveness of aerial platforms, making them indispensable tools for various industries, including public safety, agriculture, and infrastructure inspection.

 ## Downloading the Project Repo